How To Claim On Behalf Of Someone Else – Advice On Claiming Compensation

 |Moderate injury to the back||£10,970 - £34,000||Soft tissue injury, such as damage to the connective tissues or the muscles.|

-We are happy to offer our customers a no win, no fee agreement under which we can carry out a your compensation claim or which we can use to help you claim on behalf of family members.
-These types of agreements are designed to protect claimants from the potentially large costs of hiring a solicitor on an hourly basis.
-If the personal injury lawyer we provide you with is not able to secure you a compensation settlement, we won’t charge you a thing.
-In the event that your case is successfully concluded, you will already have agreed the final fee with your solicitor as part of your no win, no fee agreement.
+We are happy to offer our customers a No Win No Fee agreement under which we can carry out your compensation claim or which we can use to help you claim on behalf of family members.
+These agreements protect claimants from the potentially large costs of hiring a solicitor on an hourly basis.
+If the personal injury lawyer can’t secure you a compensation settlement, we won’t charge you a thing.
+If your case is successful, you will already know the final fee for your solicitor as part of your No Win No Fee agreement.
 This means that you will never have any surprises or face a large bill you can not pay.
 All of this makes the claims process easier, especially when wondering, “can I claim compensation for somebody else?”

-If you contact Legal Expert to answer questions such as “can I claim compensation for a family member?” or “what is the personal injury claims time limit?”you will not be under any obligation to make your claim with us.
-We are specialists in helping people who have suffered an injury as a result of an accident which was not their fault.
-We treat each and every claimant as an individual and each case with the case and attention it deserves.
+If you contact Legal Expert to answer questions such as “can I claim compensation for a family member?” or “what is the personal injury claims time limit?” you will not be under any obligation to make your claim with us.
+We are specialists in helping people who have suffered an injury due to an accident that was not their fault.
+We treat every claimant as an individual and each case with the care and attention it deserves.

 Government website on Litigation friends